Market Report Week 38 - 16.09.2025

 Walvis Bay

-New York and Panama will report later today.
+New York will report later today.

 For port availability and demand, download the full report here